poikilos/pygameweb/README.rst

 Running the webserver locally
 =============================

-Make sure you have activated your virtual environment using the appropriate activate command for your system above.
+Make sure your terminal's current directory is the root pygameweb folder, and have activated your virtual environment using the appropriate activate command for your system above.

 Use an environment variable to configure the database connection (see the database setup steps above)::